Sunday, Sept 9th, 2018 - 14km, 15km with rappel, 25km, or 25km with rappel

 A complimentary shuttle service is provided to transport runners from the overflow parking at Darrel Bay up to the racer check in at the STSG base lodge.
 Walking times are about ten minutes.
 The shuttle will operate as of 6:30am and will be on a constant loop as it fills seats.

 One Aid Station will be located where the two courses split at roughly KM8.
+Both rappel races and the 25km race hit the aid station twice, while the 14km race only passes by a single time.

 All CMTS races are now cup free events, meaning you’ll need to pack along your own source for fluids at aid stations and at the finish line.
 Here are two suggestions: A packable style bottle, or a homemade version – simply lop the top off an empty juicebox.